 NCERT Solutions for Class 10 Science Chapter 4 Carbon and Its Compounds

-Carbon and Its Compounds is provides the foundational concepts for entire organic chemistry.
-It is also considered one of the most significant chapters of NCERT class 10 Science as it discusses some of the important topics related to Carbon, its position in the periodic table, behavior of various carbon compounds among others.
-Carbon is considered a unique element in the periodic table owing to its property of tetra valency and catenation.
-Tetravalency is the ability of an element to form four bonds and catenation means the ability to form large chains.
-These properties also help explain the ability of carbon to create varied compounds ranging from simpler ones such as Methane to complex ones such as Glucose and DNA.
+Ever wondered how one element builds everything from fuels to life itself?
+Let us find the answer through carbon and its compounds!
+This chapter provides the foundational concepts for the entire field of organic chemistry.
+Carbon is considered a unique element in the periodic table owing to its property of tetravalency and catenation.
+These properties also help to explain the ability of carbon to create varied compounds ranging from simpler ones such as methane, to complex ones such as glucose and DNA.

 This Story also Contains

-5. Chapter-wise NCERT Solutions for Class 10 Science
+9. NCERT Solutions for Class 10 Science Chapter-wise Links

 NCERT Solutions for Class 10 Science Chapter 4 Carbon and Its Compounds